top of page

 Modern Dutch immigration law still has a somewhat similar variant, namely the figure of the guarantor.
 Unlike then, when today no guarantor is available, or the damage cannot be recovered (fully) from the guarantor, the damage is covered by the government or by insurance companies (these companies are a Frisian invention, by the way; read our blog post "I did not have financial relations with that village").
 Back then, of course, there might have been a kind of trade-off between the resident and the foreigner for giving shelter and carrying this legal, financial risk.
 Or perhaps the foreigner had to prove beforehand to the resident that they would be able to compensate for any damage in case the resident would be held liable by the community.
 Sure, it is guessing, but these or similar mechanisms undoubtedly existed.

-Furthermore, just as in the thirteenth century, it is a reality that there may arise costs or other issues due to the presence of foreigners on the territory.
-Dutch immigration law imposes conditions on a resident who receives a foreigner.
-For example, if a resident wants to bring over his/her foreign lover, conditions are imposed on the height and durability of the resident's income.
-The same might apply for a company hiring foreign workers.
-With a guarantee, the company may be held liable for costs that may occur.
-The rationale behind it is very elementary: the community should not have to bear any costs as a result of a foreigner's presence.
+Furthermore, just as in the thirteenth century, the presence of foreigners within a community can give rise to costs or other issues.
+With the rise of nation-states in the nineteenth century, society became defined by its physical borders; hence, today we speak of 'foreigners on the territory.'
+Dutch immigration law imposes conditions on residents who host foreigners.
+For example, if a resident wishes to bring over a foreign partner, requirements are placed on the level and stability of their income.
+The same principle applies to companies hiring foreign workers: with a guarantee, the company may be held liable for any costs that arise.
+The underlying rationale is simple: the community should not have to bear the costs resulting from a foreigner’s presence.

-The underlying dilemma in this regard has not changed since the thirteenth century, namely that foreigners have no person, clan, or government behind them that can be held liable for any costs or disturbances incurred by their actions.
-The development of modern nation-states has not changed this.
-Governments do not vouch for costs that have been caused by their own nationals abroad.
-If they would, however, it would solve a lot of issues in the field of migration — nearly all, to be frank.
-It is not the case.
-However, when Dutch football hooligans from the city of Rotterdam damaged, for no reason, the seventeenth-century Bernini fountain in the city of Rome in 2015, the Netherlands' government did feel some moral responsibility.
-Nevertheless, it was private persons in the Netherlands who raised some money to have the fountain repaired.
+The fundamental dilemma remains unchanged since the thirteenth century: foreigners have in general no family, clan, or government that can be held liable for any costs or disturbances resulting from their actions.
+The emergence of modern nation-states has not altered this reality.
+Governments do not assume responsibility for damages caused by their nationals abroad.
+If they did, many migration-related issues—nearly all, in fact—would be greatly simplified.
+Consider, for example, when Dutch football hooligans from Rotterdam damaged the seventeenth-century Bernini fountain in Rome in 2015.
+While the Dutch government acknowledged some moral responsibility, it was ultimately private individuals in the Netherlands who raised funds to repair the fountain.

-Completely different now from eight centuries ago, is that citizens no longer directly experience costs caused by the presence of foreigners, and public order is maintained and restored differently as well.
-Costs are felt very indirectly and are borne by the government via taxes and by insurance.
-Thus, they are borne by all of society.
-Furthermore, public order is upheld and restored through government institutions and not by the community itself.
-Albeit beyond the scope of this blog post, this disconnect of responsibilities is relevant to understanding part of today's public, quite academic, migration debate.
+What is completely different from eight centuries ago is that citizens no longer directly bear the costs caused by the presence of foreigners, and public order is now maintained and restored in a very different way.
+Today, costs are felt indirectly, carried by the government through taxes and by insurance—essentially shared across all of society.
+Public order is upheld and restored by government institutions, rather than by the community itself.
+While this is beyond the scope of this blog post, this disconnect of responsibilities helps explain part of today’s public—and often quite academic—debate on migration.

-Nevertheless, the answer to the question who is liable for the actions (and costs) of a foreigner, is among the historic heart of immigration law, and still is a current (legal) question.
+Nevertheless, the question of who is liable for the actions (and costs) of a foreigner lies at the very heart of historic immigration law—and it remains a pressing legal question today.

 Frisia, a legal anomaly in European history